YaLTeR/niri/wiki/Configuration:-Overview.md

 Lines starting with `//` are comments; they are ignored.

-Also, you can put `/-` in front of a node to comment out the entire node:
+Also, you can put `/-` in front of a section to comment out the entire section:

 ```
 /-output "eDP-1" {